philmikejones/philmikejones.github.io/about.rst

 You can `read the manuscript <http://etheses.whiterose.ac.uk/id/eprint/19283>`_ or `view the source code <https://github.com/philmikejones/thesis>`_.
 I was supervised by Professors `Dimitris Ballas <https://www.rug.nl/staff/d.ballas/cv?lang=en>`_ and `Liddy Goyder <https://www.sheffield.ac.uk/scharr/sections/ph/staff/profiles/liddy>`_, with support from `Doncaster Metropolitan Borough Council <http://www.doncaster.gov.uk/>`_, especially Laurie Mott.

+- PhD in human geography from the University of Sheffield (2017)
-I have an MA with distinction in social research from the University of York (2010), and a BA (Hons) in Sociology from the University of York (2005).
+- MA with distinction in social research from the University of York (2010)
+- BA (Hons) in Sociology from the University of York (2005)

 ************